gkunz/foss-learning/Contributions-3-3-Ind.md

 permalink: /Contributions-3-3-Ind
 ---

-## The business process of making an open source software contribution part 3

 ## Creating a new open source software project

 Deciding to create a new open source software project shares many of the same considerations with the choice of making major or continuous contributions to existing open source software projects.
 For instance, the three cornerstones are equally applicable: